 Our executive compensation program is aligned with our business strategy and our culture and is designed to attract and retain top talent, reward performance and maximize shareholder value.
 Our holistic view of performance considers the individual's ability to deliver business results, their leadership skills, their business experience and their ability to execute the Company's strategic goals.
-Our total compensation program for the Named Executive Officers is highly performance-based and competitive in the marketplace, with Company performance determining a significant po s strategy and our culture and is designed to attract and retain top talent, reward performance and maximize shareholder value.
-Our holistic view of performance considers the individual's ability to deliver business results, their leadership skills, their business experience and their ability to execute the Company's strategic goals.
 Our total compensation program for the Named Executive Officers is highly performance-based and competitive in the marketplace, with Company performance determining a significant portion of total compensation.
+Our strategy is designed to attract and retain top talent, reward performance and maximize shareholder value.
 The executive compensation program is designed to maintain a strong link between compensation and performance and is intended to achieve the following objectives:

 - Shareholder Value.
-Support the Company's business goals and strategies by incenting profitable growth and increasing shareholder value: - Shareholder Alignment.
+Support the Company's business goals and strategies by incenting profitable growth and increasing shareholder value; - Shareholder Alignment.
 Align the interests of the Named Executive Officers with the long-term interests of shareholders; - Market Competitive.
 Attract, retain and motivate highly performing executives who drive business and financial performance with market competitive compensation and benefits; - Pay-for-Performance.
 Link significant portions of executive compensation to the achievement of performance goals established by the Compensation Committee for the annual incentive plan and for performance-vesting restricted stock units granted under the equity incentive plan; - Stock Ownership of Executives.
-Promote Company stock ownership via stock holding requirements and stock ownership guideline; and - Mitigate Risks.
+Promote Company stock ownership via stock holding requirements and stock ownership guidelines; and - Mitigate Risks.
 Discourage excessive risk-taking while encouraging the taking of appropriate risks necessary to execute the Company's business strategies.

 As discussed below, overall levels of executive compensation are established based on an assessment of the Company's performance as a whole.
 Individual executive compensation is determined based on an assessment of the experience, skills and performance of each Named Executive Officer, as well as the compensation levels of comparable positions in the Peer Group and general market practices.
-The relative compensation of individual Named Executive Officers reflects the different roles, responsibilities and performance of each of the Named Executive Officers, as compared to comparable positions in the Peer Group with which the Company competes for talent.
+For fiscal 2021, the Compensation Committee adjusted its approach to long-term incentive compensation in response to the Covid-19 pandemic and the economic uncertainty it created, particularly to address the extreme volatility of the Company's common stock price during March 2021.
+The Compensation Committee reduced the value and amount of long-term incentive grants made to all Named Executive Officers and granted only time vesting restricted stock units to the Named Executive Officers, other than the CEO, which is further described under "Compensation Discussion and Analysis - Long-Term Equity-Based Compensation" on page 36.
+The Compensation Committee expects to make long-term incentive compensation awards to the Named Executive Officers reflects the different roles, responsibilities and performance of each of the Named Executive Officers, as compared to comparable positions in the Peer Group with which the Company competes for talent.